 If you can get them to email you back with words to the effect of "We can confirm that these are the details of a policy that will cover you for your trek to X and climb of X to a maximum altitude of X including helicopter search and rescue, also including X activities and covering your shiny new X to the value of X" it will mean that there should be no questions later on if you come to claim.

 You need to make sure that you fill out the medical declaration accurately and disclose any conditions or history that may be at all relevant however small.
 In the unlikely situation where you need to make a claim any undisclosed issues that may have affected your risk may cause your policy to be invalid and can quickly rack up huge medical, rescue and repatriation costs.

 If you have any concerns or queries regarding your insurance cover you should raise them specifically, in writing, with the insurance provider.
-It is also worth shopping around for the best deals especially if you can get a student rate or a preferred rate with a company that you already have a membership or other policy with.

 There are also providers who specialise in cover for people with existing medical conditions.
 Some general providers may either not provide cover or offer much higher premiums.
 If you do have specific requirements or conditions it is worth contacting companies such as All Clear Travel.